-Below is a curriculum map that visualizes the alignment between our course offerings and Student Learning Outcomes.
-The courses in bold are the mandatory courses in the program.
+Below is a curriculum map that visualizes the alignment between our course offerings and the courses in our program.
+The courses marked with an asterisk are the only mandatory courses in the program, but since students are required to take a selection of other courses, all of our offerings were included to reflect the department's broader mission.